BrianHarringtonUTSC/Tracademic-AndriodApp/README.md

 - Make code more efficient.
   - Currently a student lookup takes 2n steps where n is the number of students.
 Students are looked up based on student number so it makes sense to have a map mapping student number to student objects.
 Unfortunately, the adapter which displays the list of students requires a list to work.
 The positions also need to be consistent (ruling out HashMap).
 One solution is to use a LinkedHashMap (2n storage), or TreeMap (logarithmic lookup and inserts).
   - The app currently gets all students and re renders the list in the background every time a user goes to view the list of students.
 This lets us avoid having to manually update an indivudal student when a point is given to them and since the update happens in the background, the user does not have to wait, but it is inefficient.
 A better way would be to update the student's points manually and then do a GET api/user/:id to confirm that the server is consistent with our info.
+- The Fragments currently are passed the MainActivity as callback.
+This is not the best coding style.
+The best way is to create an interface that the MainActivity implements, then the callback should only be the interface.
+This stops any other methods from being exposed to the fragment and the fragment becomes flexible to be used by any class that implements the interface.

 ## Development Tips
 - Adhere to Google's best [design](http://developer.android.com/design/index.html) and [coding](http://developer.android.com/index.html) standards.